MasterCloudApps-Projects/chess/README.md

 }
 ```

-An ObjectB instance will have the ObjectA extended funtionality:
+Full code can be consulted on [/codingStyles/styleProposal/](https://github.com/MasterCloudApps-Projects/chess/tree/main/codingStyles/styleProposal).
+In this way, an ObjectB instance will have the ObjectA extended funtionality:

 ```
 let test = createObjectB(5, 6);